 Jump to:

-First-party data is the information you collect directly from your audience or customers.
-The first-party definition includes:
+First-party data is the information you collect directly from your audience or customers that includes but is not limited to:

 This data can also include non-online information such as completed surveys, customer feedback and other customer information stored in your CRM database.